The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Introduction

-Recently, some solutions in the context of elliptic functions have also been derived.
-Shin used the squared wave function method to obtain some solutions of the coupled NLS equation \cite{Shin-03,Shin-04,Shin-05}.
-Hu, Lou and Chen \cite{HuLC-12explicit} gained the explicit analytic interaction solutions between solitary waves and cnoidal waves of the KdV equation by utilizing the localization procedure of nonlocal symmetries.
-With the aid of the Darboux transformation method, Kedziora, Ankiewicz and Akhmediev \cite{KedzioraAN-14} constructed the rogue waves of the nonlinear Schr\"{o}dinger (NLS) equation under the cnoidal background.
-Based on the formal algebraic method from Cao et al. \cite{Cao-1990classical,Cao-1999-relation,GengC-01}, Chen and Pelinovsky developed an algebraic method to gain the rogue wave solutions and the periodic traveling waves on the periodic waves background in some integrable nonlinear systems, such as the mKdV equation \cite{ChenP-18-mKdV,ChenPD-19-mKdV}, the NLS equation \cite{ChenP-18-NLS,ChenPW-19}, the Hirota equation \cite{GaoZ-2020-rogue-Hirota,PengTWZ-20-hirota-roguewave}, the sine-Gordon equation \cite{LiG-20,PelinovskyW-20}, the derivative NLS equation \cite{ChenPD-21,ChenPU-21,ZhaiJG-21}.
-Those solutions are expressed by the Jacobi elliptic functions.
+Recently, the solutions on the background of elliptic functions have also been derived.
+Based on the squared wave function method, Shin gave the cnoidal waves \cite{Shin-03} and solitons on a cnoidal wave background \cite{Shin-04} of the coupled NLS equation.
+Combining with the Darboux transformation, Shin provided dark soliton on a cnoidal wave background \cite{Shin-05} of the defocusing NLS equation.
+Hu, Lou and Chen \cite{HuLC-12explicit} constructed the explicit solutions on a cnoidal wave background of the KdV equation by utilizing the localization procedure of nonlocal symmetries.
+With the aid of the Darboux transformation method, Kedziora, Ankiewicz and Akhmediev \cite{KedzioraAN-14} constructed the rogue waves of the nonlinear Schr\"{o}dinger (NLS) equation under the cnoidal wave background.
+Based on the formal algebraic method from Cao et al. \cite{Cao-1990classical,Cao-1999-relation,GengC-01}, Chen and Pelinovsky developed an algebraic approach to gain the rogue wave solutions, the periodic traveling waves and the algebraic soliton solutions on the periodic waves background in many integrable nonlinear systems, such as the mKdV equation \cite{ChenP-18-mKdV,ChenPD-19-mKdV}, the NLS equation \cite{ChenP-18-NLS,ChenPW-19}, the sine-Gordon equation \cite{PelinovskyW-20}, and the derivative NLS equation \cite{ChenPD-21,ChenPU-21}.
+In the past two years, an increasing number of scholars have focused on solutions under the background of periodic functions.
+Then a large number of articles have appeared on equations with solutions expressed as elliptic functions, such as the Hirota equation \cite{GaoZ-2020-rogue-Hirota,PengTWZ-20-hirota-roguewave}, the sine-Gordon equation \cite{LiG-20}, and the derivative NLS equation \cite{ZhaiJG-21}.